PrashunKC/project_OS/README.md

 *Next milestone: Kernel loading and protected mode transition*
 *Lines of code: ~900 (assembly + C + build system)*
 *Current binary size: Stage 1: 512 bytes | Stage 2: ~34 bytes (will grow)*

+//need to update this all after I finish this 🥲